 How does study abroad affect my son or daughter’s financial aid?

-If your son or daughter is participating in a Canisius program, he or she remains eligible for Canisius, federal, and state financial aid; however, depending on the program cost, his or her aid may be adjusted especially regarding additional loan eligibility.
+If your son or daughter is participating in a Canisius program, he or she remains eligible for Canisius, federal, and state financial aid; however, depending on the program, his or her aid may be adjusted especially regarding additional loan eligibility.
+ULLC students, tuition exchange students, children of Canisius faculty and staff, and students studying on certain programs (Australia, El Salvador, London, Galway, or Italy) must meet with a Financial Aid Counselor to determine their financial aid eligibility for their semester abroad.
 If your son or daughter is participating in an external program, he or she will not be eligible for Canisius financial aid but can apply for federal and state financial aid.
 If your son or daughter receives financial aid, we always encourage that s/he consults with her or his financial aid advisor prior to going abroad.

 Why does Canisius charge home tuition for its study abroad programs?